MathildeJ/Fantasy_Bakes/README.md

 #### Second step: adding Surfly
 First of all, we have to add Surfly to our website.
 This is easily achieve by logging in to your surfly.com account and navigating to the 'Settings' panel.
-You can then find the snippet code that you need to put into the source code of your website in the 'Integration' tab.
+You can then find the snippet code that you need to copy and paste into the source code of your website in the 'Integration' tab.
 It should look something like the following:
 ```
 <script type="text/javascript">(function(){window['_surfly_settings']=window['_surfly_settings']||{